hotpeppersec/cloudlab/docs/_source/01_setup.rst

 will refer to this as the "local" environment.
 These work products are created, reviewed and checked into revision control systems (GitHub for example) by the DevSecOps practitioner.
-Test cases are created and run against the work at check-in time, to ensure stability, security, and compatibility with the exsiting code base.
+Test cases are created and run against the work at check-in time, to ensure stability, security, and compatibility with the existing code base.
 The automation required to to execute tests every time work is checked in is also the responsibility of the DevSecOps engineers.
 As seen in :numref:`myFig1` work typically "flows" from the local environments, into a test environment, and finally to production.
 We will refer to the entirety of this flow as a "pipeline".
 Code from one or more local environments is checked in to revision control throughout a typical workday, and continuously tested and integrated with the main code base.
-That is to say, work undergoes "Continuous Inetegration" (CI) with the main code base, and often "Continuous Delivery" (CD) between local, test, and production environments.
+That is to say, work undergoes "Continuous Integration" (CI) with the main code base, and often "Continuous Delivery" (CD) between local, test, and production environments.
 This is where the term "CI/CD Pipeline" comes from.